Occupational Safety and Health Administration (OSHA), Labor.

 Section 1910.146(c)(7)(iii) requires the employer to document the basis for determining that all hazards in a permit space have been eliminated using a certification that contains the date, the location of the space, and the signature of the person making the determination.
 The certification is to be made available to each employee entering the space or to that employee's authorized representative.

-Section 1910.146(c)(9)(iii) requires that the contractor inform the host employer of the permit space program that the contractor will follow and of any hazards confronted or created in permit spaces, either through a debriefing or during the entry operation.1
+Section 1910.146(c)(9)(iii) requires that the contractor inform the host employer of the permit-space program that the contractor will follow and of any hazards confronted or created in permit spaces; the contractor will inform the host employer either through a debriefing or during the entry operation.

 Section 1910.146(d)(5)(vi) requires the employer to immediately provide each authorized entrant or that employee's authorized representative with the results of any testing conducted in accordance with paragraph (d) of this section.

 Section 1910.146(e)(1) requires the employer to document the completion of measures required by paragraph (d)(3) by preparing an entry permit before employee entry is authorized.
-Paragraph (f) of § 1910.146 specifies the information to be included on the entry permit.
-Paragraph (e)(3) requires that the employer make the completed permit available at the time of entry to all authorized entrants by posting the permit at the entry portal or by any other equally effective means, so that the entrants can confirm that pre-entry preparations have been completed.
+Paragraph (f) of § 1910.146 specifies the Start Printed Page 77852information to be included on the entry permit.
+Paragraph (e)(3) requires that the employer make the completed permit available at the time of entry to all authorized entrants by posting the permit at the entry portal or by any other equally effective means, so that the entrants can know that pre-entry preparations have been completed.
 Paragraph (e)(6) requires the employer to retain each canceled entry permit for at least one year.

 Section 1910.146(g)(4) requires that the employer certify that the training required by paragraphs (g)(1) through (g)(3) has been accomplished by preparing a written certification record.